serialUmo/ProbabilityAndStats/README.md

 Run Game.java to play Pokemon.

-Excel sheets, Github Assignment work, and general project documentation should be found in their corresponding .pdf files.
+Excel sheets, Formula Sheet, Github Assignment work, and general project documentation should be found in their corresponding .pdf files.